Zizaco/confide-mongo/README.md

     }

-Feel free to add more fields to your table and to the validation array.
+Feel free to add more fields to your collection and to the validation array.
 Then you should build your own sign-up form with the additional fields.

 #### Passing additional information to the make methods